Risotto with Butternut Squash

 Instructions

-• Preheat oven to 400 degrees F. Melt butter in olive oil over medium heat in a Dutch oven (or large oven proof heavy pot with a tight-fitting lid).
-Turn heat to medium high and add mushrooms and shallots.
-Saute for 5 minutes.
+• Preheat oven to 400 degrees F. Melt butter in olive oil over medium heat in a Dutch oven (or a large oven-proof heavy pot with a tight-fitting lid).
+Turn heat to medium-high and add mushrooms and shallots.
+Sautรฉ for 5 minutes.
 Add rice and garlic and continue to cook for 3 minutes while stirring.

 • Add 4 ½ cups warm chicken stock, squash, chicken bouillon, salt, oregano, pepper and thyme.
 Bring to a boil, cover, and transfer to oven.
 Bake for 20 minutes or until rice is tender.